kieranfraser/gym-push/README.md

+# Gym-push
-# Gym-push: A custom OpenAI Gym environment for intelligent push-notifications
+### A custom OpenAI Gym environment for intelligent push-notifications
 > Gym-push environments shall be used for comparative evalutation in the [EvalUMAP 2020](http://evalumap.adaptcentre.ie/) challenge.

 #### Content: